-6 th 7 th 8th TH:Cr1.1.6 TH:Cr.1.1.7.
+6 th 7 th 8 th TH:Cr1.1.6 TH:Cr.1.1.7.
 TH:Cr1.1.8. a.
-Identify possible solutions to staging challenges in a drama/theatre work. a.
-Investigate multiple perspectives and solutions to staging challenges in a drama/theatre work. a.
-Imagine and explore multiple perspectives and solutions to staging problems in a drama/ theatre work. b.
+Identify possible solutions a.
+Investigate multiple a.
+Imagine and explore to staging challenges in a perspectives and solutions to multiple perspectives and drama/theatre work. staging challenges in a solutions to staging problems drama/theatre work. in a drama/ theatre work. b.
 Identify solutions to design challenges in a drama/theatre work. b.
 Explain and present solutions to design challenges in a drama/ theatre work. b.
 Imagine and explore solutions to design challenges of a performance space in a drama/theatre work. c.
-Explore a scripted or improvised character by imagining the given circumstances in a drama/theatre work. c.
-Envision and describe a scripted or improvised character's inner thoughts and objectives in a drama/theatre work. c.
-Develop a scripted or improvised character by articulating the character's inner thoughts, objectives, and motivations in a drama/theatre work.
+Explore a scripted or - Envision and departies - - Develop a corinted on improvised character by imagining the given c.
+Envision and describe a scripted or improvised c.
+Develop a scripted or improvised character by circumstances in a character's inner thoughts articulating the character's drama/theatre work. and objectives in a inner thoughts, objectives, drama/theatre work. and motivations in a drama/theatre work.

-Discipline: Theatre Artistic Process: Creating Discipline: Theatre Artistic Process: Creating
+Discipline: Theatre Artistic Process: Creating